OpenMOSE/RWKV-Infer/README.md

    - State reusability: Enables efficient creation of new models through state recombination.

+- **Mixture of LoRA Experts**:
+  Combines multiple LoRA (Low-Rank Adaptation) modules as "experts" that specialize in different tasks or domains
+   - perform inference with the MoLE model trained on RWKV-LM-RLHF.
+   - This is a preliminary verification towards the upcoming MoE.

 - **Hot swapping of adapter models**:
   - Bone(Block Affine Transformation) Adapter
   - LoRA Adapter